Get more practice with the workbook

 The noun 'peccadillo' has its origins in Spanish.
 It is derived from the Spanish word 'pecadillo,' which is a diminutive form of 'pecado,' meaning 'sin.'
 The diminutive suffix '-illo' in Spanish is often used to indicate something small or minor.
 Therefore, etymologically, 'peccadillo' can be understood as a 'small sin' or 'minor offense.'
 This term transitioned into English, where it describes a minor or trivial offense, mistake, or fault, often of a moral or ethical nature.
 The word's etymology highlights its association with wrongdoing, while emphasizing the relatively minor nature of the transgression in question.

-Quiz: Find the meaning of peccadillo
+Find the correct meaning of the noun peccadillo:

 Try Again!